GENHEN/CS1/README.md

-# First CS class
+# CS classes
-Learning The Basics of Languages
+Learning The Basics